bioconda/bioconda-paper/scripts/update-delay/README.md

 Parse bioconda packages to discover the last update time of the package and the upstream release.

+## Execution

+    jug execute recipe_times.py
+    python analyse.py

+The first step will take a while and can be parallelized using the [jug](http://jug.readthedocs.io) mechanisms.
+Once that is finished, `analyse.py` is a fast summarization script.

 ## Environmental variables

 The following variables must be set for the script to run: